mmfausnaugh/tica/README.md

 where `<exptime>` corresponds to whatever exposure your FFIs are, `30min` for Sectors 1-26, `10min` for Sectors 37-55.

+## Updating Calibration Files

+With DVC, you will be able to easily update to the latest calibration models whenever they are available.
+You can also revert to old versions if you need to reproduce prior results.

+Move back to the `calibration_models` directory, and run `dvc status` to see where your current models are, or `dvc fetch` to check for updates.
+You can update with `dvc pull`, if applicable.

+Reverting to an old model is slightly more complicated, but essentially consists of (1) using `git checkout` to get the version of the `.dvc` that corresponds to the model that you want, and then (2) running `dvc checkout`.
+See the DVC docs for more information and tutorials.

-There are directories at the top level of the repo for each calibration mode (30 minute or 10 minute data---models also exist for 20 second and 2 minute data, but calibrating raw pixels from SPOC Target Pixel Files is not supported).
-Those directories link back to the data in `calibration_models`; when you run tica, you specify a single calibration directory which will automatically load in the correct files.
+There are directories at the top level of the repo for each calibration mode (30 minute or 10 minute data)  Those directories link back to the data in `calibration_models`; when you run tica, you specify a single calibration directory which will automatically load in the correct files.

+Models also exist for 20 second and 2 minute data, but calibrating raw pixels from SPOC Target Pixel Files is not supported.

 ## Quick Start